-Risk is difficult to manage, but with careful consideration, planning and buy in, managers and decision makers can navigate a digital transformation successfully.
+Security threats and risks in smart factories are difficult to manage, but with careful consideration, planning and buy in, managers and decision makers can navigate a digital transformation successfully.
 With it, comes new opportunities and an enhanced competitive advantage.
 But for those who are more cautious or who have let the fear of risk hold them back, not transforming may prove to be the biggest risk of all.

 Originally this article was published here.